-An Unpaid Leave of Absence is defined as a period of time in which the employee will be unable to work and is in excess of the individual’s available paid leave.
+An Unpaid Leave of Absence is defined as a period of time in which the employee will not be working, for medical or non-medical reasons, and the length of the absence is in excess of the individual’s available paid leave.
 The respective Vice President may grant a requesting employee a leave of absence without pay for a specified period of time if it does not conflict with the needs of the University and the department(s) concerned.
 The employee must apply in writing to the applicable supervisor and/or the Vice President for Human Resources as soon as possible after determining the need for a leave of absence.

-Any employee who applies for unemployment insurance benefits while out on a leave of absence will be considered to have voluntarily quit his or her employment as of the date the claim was filed.
+Any employee who applies for unemployment insurance benefits while out on a leave of absence will be considered to have voluntarily quit their employment as of the date the claim was filed.

 (Approved January 2021)